 A fun bit of trivia: The movie, Legally Blonde2, was filmed in the Illinois House chambers.
 The U.S. Capitol wasn’t available, and this one resembled the U.S. Capitol more closely than any other in the country.

-Following our tour of the House chambers, we stopped at three floors of the rotunda, where our guide pointed out various architectural features, as well as paintings and statues, telling us about their historical significance.
+Following our tour of the House chambers, we stopped at three floors of the rotunda, where our guide pointed out various architectural features, as well as paintings and statues, and explained their historical significance.

 Our last stop was the Old Supreme Courtroom.
 The Illinois Supreme Court moved to its own building in 1908 because the room was too small.
 Today the ornately decorated room is used as a senate committee hearing room.